dpage/ml-experiments/time_series/README.md

 the general trend of the data.
 Using a WaveNet model architecture we can predict data with trends and seasonality traits.

-There are two scripts in this directory:
+There are various scripts in this directory:

 ## cnn-demo.py